Regents' Policies

 Orientation of New Members

-When a new member is appointed to the Board, the member will receive copies of the Faculty Handbook, the Regents' Policy Manual, and a compilation of current New Mexico statutes pertaining to the Regents.
-The President will arrange briefing sessions for newly appointed Regents.
+When a new member is appointed to the Board, the member may choose to receive hard copies of the Faculty Handbook and the Regents' Policy Manual, or elect to access the manuals online at http://handbook.unm.edu and at http://policy.unm.edu/regents-policies/index.html, respectively.
+New members also will receive a compilation of current New Mexico statutes pertaining to the Regents.
+The President and Chair of the Board of Regents will arrange briefing sessions for newly appointed Regents.

-In order to facilitate the work of the Board of Regents, the President of the Board of Regents appoints members to standing committees each year and appoints chairs and vice-chairs of each committee.
-As provided for in RPM 3.5, the President of the Board of Regents appoints members to the HSC Board of Directors.
-The President of the Board of Regents shall consult with the Board of Regents concerning such appointments to committees and boards.
-Consistent with the requirements of the University Research Park and Economic Development Act (“URPEDA”), the President of the Board of Regents nominates members to serve on the various Boards of Directors of URPEDA corporations in which the University is a member following the approved bylaws of each such URPEDA corporation and such nominees will be appointed to each such Board upon the vote of a majority of the Regents.
+Consistent with the requirements of the University Research Park and Economic Development Act (“URPEDA”), the Chair of the Board of Regents nominates members to serve on the various boards of directors of URPEDA corporations in which the University is a member following the approved bylaws of each URPEDA corporation and nominees will be appointed to each such Board upon the vote of a majority of the Regents.

-Each committee shall have a designated vice president responsible for assisting the chair of the committee.
-The chair of each committee shall be responsible for preparing the agenda for the committee meetings, in consultation with the vice president, the President of the University and the President of the Board of Regents.
-The President of the University may submit agenda items for the committee to the President of the Board of Regents and the chair of the committee.
-All action items for the Board of Regents must be first reviewed by a standing committee or by the UNM Health Sciences Center Board of Directors, as the case may be, unless this requirement is waived by the President of the Board of Regents.
+Each standing committee shall have a designated vice-chair responsible for assisting the chair of the committee.
+The chair of each committee shall be responsible for preparing the agenda for the committee meetings, in consultation with the University President, the Chair of the Board of Regents, and committee staff.
+The University President may submit agenda items for the committee to the Chair of the Board of Regents and the chair of the committee.
+Action items for the Board of Regents are typically reviewed first by a standing committee.

 Consent Agenda Matters